OlleLindgren/pyrefact/README.md

 * Replace for loops with immediate `if` conditions with `filter`
 * Remove commented code
 * Move code into primitive functions.
-* Replace loops that only fill up lists or sets with comprehensions.
+* Replace loops that only fill up lists, dicts or sets with comprehensions.
 * Invert `if`/`else` to put the smaller block first.
 * Rename variables, functions and classes with conventions.
 * Rewrite defaultdict-like use of dictionaries with `collections.defaultdict()`